-If children and young people reveal too much about themselves, there is a risk of unwanted contact.
-Take the time together with your children to check their Facebook profile for privacy and data protection settings in order to prevent dangers. saferinternet.at offers help here with the Step-by-step guide help.
+When creating a profile, children and young people in particular should limit themselves to the mandatory information and set up Facebook securely.
+If they reveal too much about themselves, there is a risk of unwanted contact, among other things.
+Parents should take the time together with their children to check their Facebook profile for privacy and data protection settings.
+In this way, dangers can be prevented. saferinternet.at offers help here with the step-by-step guide help.

 To check the privacy and data protection settings, Facebook offers the so-called "privacy check".
 Here you are guided through all possible options.
-For example, you can specify exactly who can see what you post or how you can be found on Facebook.
-If you carefully work through all the settings options, you can protect your own data from strangers.
+For example, who can see what you post or how you can be found on Facebook.
+If you work through all the settings carefully, you can protect your own data from strangers.
 However, Facebook itself will continue to collect some usage data for its own use.

 In the Security and Login section, you can check everything about the registration.
 After registering, it is advisable to set the two-step authentication here.
-This way you can protect your account from strangers in addition to a secure password.
-If someone logs into your account using a "foreign" device, this person will be asked for an additional password, which you have chosen before.
+This way you can additionally protect your own account from strangers.
+If someone logs into your account using a "foreign" device, this person will be asked for an additional password.

 No matter how long you have been using Facebook, you should make sure to check your personal settings regularly.
 These can be found in the browser view in the top right dropdown under "Settings and Privacy".
 Here you can set up a variety of settings to your liking.
 In addition, Facebook offers answers to any questions about the network and its use in the help section .
 This area can also be viewed if you are not logged in or registered with the social network.

-Once registered with Facebook, the social network makes it somewhat difficult to delete the account.
+Once registered with Facebook, it is difficult to delete the account.
 Preferably, users are offered to deactivate the account.
 This leaves the option open to reactivate and use it at a later time.
-If you want to delete the account permanently, you can do so via the privacy settings under "Your Facebook information".
-However, it is best to make it clear to children and young people before they register that any data once shared with the Internet cannot be completely deleted.
+If you want to delete the account permanently, you can do so via the privacy settings.
+It is best to make it clear to children and young people before they register that any data once shared with the Internet cannot be completely deleted.
 Facebook can continue to store the data that has already been shared even after the account has been deleted.

-Anyone who feels harassed by others on Facebook, for example by unwanted messages or posts, has a simple way to remedy this with the "Block user" function.
-Blocked users can no longer see their own Facebook profile and posts and are also no longer able to send direct messages.
-However, this also applies vice versa, i.e. one is also no longer able to see the Facebook page of the other person and send personal messages.
-If you block a person, he or she will not be informed about this step.
+Anyone who feels harassed by others on Facebook can use the "Block user" function.
+Blocked users can no longer see their own Facebook profile and posts.
+They can also no longer send direct messages.
+However, this also applies vice versa.
+If you block a person, he or she will not be informed.
 At saferinternet.at there are step-by-step instructions on how to block users.

-In addition to the option of blocking users, there is another way to stop problematic content from being displayed on Facebook: you can report the content anonymously and recommend that Facebook delete it.
+Another way to stop problematic content from being displayed on Facebook is to use the "Report" option.
 Almost all content on Facebook can be reported: complete profiles, individual posts or personal messages, groups, images, videos, etc..
 The field for reporting a photo, video or similar can almost always be found on the post itself.
-If you have any difficulties, you can find adetailed explanation at saferinternet.at .
+If you have difficulties, you can find adetailed explanation at saferinternet.at .